The Empty Tomb/Resurrection Appearances

 Opening:

 Greet your students warmly, welcoming them to the art workshop.
 Introduce yourself and any other adults.
+Tell them what they'll be doing today and what you hope they will learn.

 Ask: What are some symbols of Easter? (allow a few answers: Easter eggs, butterflies, cross, flowers, etc.)